Philip Skelton: Life

 The son of Richard Skelton, a farmer, gunsmith tanner, he was born at Derriaghy, County Antrim, in February 1707.
-His mother, Arabella Cathcart, was daughter of a farmer, and the tenancy, under Lord Conway, of the farm at Derriaghy was her marriage portion.
+His mother, Arabella Cathcart, was the daughter of a farmer, and the tenancy, under Lord Conway, of the farm at Derriaghy was her marriage portion.
 Philip, who had five brothers and four sisters, was sent in 1717 to a Latin school at Lisburn.
 His father died before he was eleven, and it was only by severe economy that his mother could educate her ten children.

-In June 1724 he entered Trinity College Dublin, as a sizar with Patrick Delany as his tutor, and in 1726 was elected a Scholar.
+In June 1724, he entered Trinity College Dublin, as a sizar with Patrick Delany as his tutor, and in 1726 was elected a Scholar.
 He graduated B.A. in July 1728, and, after teaching in the endowed school of Dundalk, was nominated curate to Samuel Madden of Drummilly, County Fermanagh, and ordained deacon by John Stearne, bishop of Clogher, in 1729.
 He lived with Madden as tutor to his sons.

-In 1732 he became curate at Monaghan, where the rector paid him £40 a year.
+In 1732, he became curate at Monaghan, where the rector paid him £40 a year.
 He rode up to Dublin, and, appearing before the privy council, obtained the pardon of a condemned man unjustly convicted.
 He studied physic and prescribed for the poor, argued successfully with profligates and sectaries, persuaded lunatics out of their delusions, fought and trounced a company of profane travelling tinkers, and chastised a military officer who persisted in swearing.
 He became for a short time in 1742 tutor to James Caulfeild, 1st Earl of Charlemont, and in 1743 dedicated 'Truth in a Mask' to his pupil.
 A difference with Mr. Adderley, Lord Charlemont's stepfather, led to his return to his curacy in Monaghan.